We PUT heat pumps IN parsonages!

 induction stovetops

-And, when needed, electrical panel/wiring updates to the house so that the electric appliances can be safely installed.
+And, when needed, the grant paid for electrical panel/wiring updates to parsonages so that the electric appliances could be safely installed.

 -

-The application's scoring system creates an advantage for applicants who:
+The application's scoring system created an advantage for applicants who:

-Have income at or below 115% AMI, with the biggest advantage for income under 80% AMI (households above 150% AMI are not eligible);
+Had income at or below 115% AMI, with the biggest advantage for income under 80% AMI (households above 150% AMI were not eligible);

 -